UW coach Mike Hopkins to Naz Carter and Hameir Wright: ‘If we want to win, then they got to step up’

 Recently, Haas Pavilion has been a house of horrors for the Huskies.

-Last year, California stunned Washington with a 76-73 upset loss that snapped the Golden Bears’ 16-game losing streak on a night when the Huskies won the Pac-12 regular-season title.
+Last year, California stunned Washington 76-73 to snap the Golden Bears’ 16-game losing streak on a night when the Huskies won the Pac-12 regular-season title.

-And on Saturday, Cal handed UW a 61-58 overtime defeat that was nearly as stunning as their previous meeting considering the two teams were separated by more than 130 spots in the NET rankings.
+And Saturday, Cal handed UW a 61-58 overtime defeat that was nearly as stunning as their previous meeting considering the two teams were separated by more than 130 spots in the NET rankings.
 (Washington was No. 41; Cal No. 173)

-The Huskies’ second straight loss – its fourth in the past five games – drops them to 11-6 and 1-3 in the Pac-12.
+The Huskies’ second straight loss – their fourth in the past five games – drops them to 11-6 and 1-3 in the Pac-12.

 Here are three impressions.

-Coach Mike Hopkins didn’t mince words during a postgame interview and laid out the plan for the Huskies going forward.
+Coach Mike Hopkins didn’t mince words during a postgame interview when he laid out the plan for the Huskies going forward.
 If the defending Pac-12 regular-season champions are going to get back into the title chase, then juniors Nahziah Carter and Hameir Wright will have to play better.

 “I’m challenging our seniors,” said Hopkins, who acknowledged he misspoke and meant to say upperclassmen.
 “Our (upperclassmen) have to step up.
 Bottom line.
 More production from our … upperclassmen.”

+Technically, Sam Timmins also qualifies as an upperclassman.
 However, the senior forward averages just 2.2 points, 1.4 rebounds and fewer than eight minutes, which makes it difficult for him to provide a meaningful impact.

-In this instance, Hopkins is referring to Carter and Wright.
+Hopkins was referring to Carter and Wright.

 When asked specifically about Carter, Hopkins said: “I felt like defensively we can get more out of him, especially in the zone.
-When he’s active we’re just a different team….
-He had a couple of breakdowns in the man today.
+When he’s active we’re just a different team. … He had a couple of breakdowns in the man today.
 We just need him.”

 It doesn’t get any clearer than that.

-On Saturday, Carter had probably his worst game of the season while connecting on just 2 of 13 shots and 1 of 7 three-pointers for nine points, four rebounds, two assist and three turnovers in 36½ minutes.
+On Saturday, Carter had probably his worst game of the season while connecting on just 2 of 13 shots and 1 of 7 three-pointers for nine points, four rebounds, two assists and three turnovers in 36½ minutes.

-He also had three chances to put UW ahead in the final 1:37 minutes in regulation and didn’t deliver.
+He also had three chances to put UW ahead in the final 1:37 of regulation and didn’t deliver.

-Meanwhile, Wright has struggled to maintain any high level consistency on the offensive end.
+Meanwhile, Wright has struggled to maintain a high level of consistency on the offensive end.

-Despite shooting 27 percent on three-pointers, the 6-9 forward has attempted 63 shots behind the arc, which is third most on the team and accounts for 77 percent of his field goal attempts.
+Despite shooting 27% on three-pointers, the 6-foot-9 forward has attempted 63 shots behind the arc, which is third most on the team and accounts for 77% of his field-goal attempts.

 Clearly, the Huskies need more production from Carter and Wright, but I believe Hopkins also wants them to assume command and ownership of the team much like the senior quartet of David Crisp, Matisse Thybulle, Noah Dickerson and Dominic Green did last season.